why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

 This means that you might be better served by Tumbleweed if you have a recent computer or rely extensively on "exotic" hardware.

 ### Our recommendation
-Tumbleweed is a great choice if you want to use your machine as a desktop PC.
-Unlike Leap, it also supports 32-bit hardware.
+Tumbleweed is a great choice for use as a daily driver and workstation.
+Unlike Leap it supports both 64- and 32-bit hardware and packs a fresh Linux kernel good at supporting recent machines -- notably laptops -- and peripherals.

 Nevertheless, Leap is to be preferred if you: